From AI Tool List to Working AI Tech Stack

 The twist is that the “team” is not human.
 It is AI agents collaborating in real time.
 Here, “AI agents” means role-based AI workers that each own part of the task and iterate toward a shared output.

 So let’s unpack what’s actually happening here.
-Not the hype.
-Not the fear.
 The shift.

 What this campaign is really showing